percona/k8sps-docs/docs/monitoring.md

         (it should be resolvable and reachable from within your cluster)
     * authorize PMM Client within PMM Server:
         <a name="operator-monitoring-client-token"></a>
-        [Acquire the API Key from your PMM Server](https://docs.percona.com/percona-monitoring-and-management/details/api.html#api-keys-and-authentication) and set `pmmserverkey` in the [users Secrets](users.md/#system-users) object to this obtained API Key value.
+        [Acquire the API Key from your PMM Server :octicons-link-external-16:](https://docs.percona.com/percona-monitoring-and-management/details/api.html#api-keys-and-authentication) and set `pmmserverkey` in the [users Secrets](users.md/#system-users) object to this obtained API Key value.
 For example, setting the PMM Server API Key to `new_key` in the `cluster1-secrets` object can be done with the following command:

         === "in Linux"